 10. You Have Unhealthy Coping Mechanisms

-People have different ways to cope with breakups.
+People have different ways of coping with breakups.
 If you have taken up drinking or seek solace in drugs, it is unhealthy.
 It starts off as recreational use to numb the pain.
-However, you can end up getting hooked on to these habits.
+However, you can end up getting hooked on these habits.
 Excessive or addictive behaviors indicate underlying issues.
 They will create havoc in all aspects of your life, including your current relationship.
 If you continue with these addictions, they can derail your life in a major way.

 A rebound relationship can be confusing as one partner still has feelings for their ex.
 It can lead to several problems and may end quickly.
 This type of relationship may work when both parties work on healing the pain associated with their past relationships.
 If you are thinking about your ex constantly, struggling to delete their photos, or checking up on them too often while being in a new relationship, chances are you are in a rebound relationship.
 That is why it is important to work on yourself before starting a new relationship.

 Frequently Asked Questions